 Description Specifies the keyword assignment/search mode on the EVS Remote Panel.
-Values List: It will display the keywords by groups of 8 on the LCD of the Remote Panel and the operator can select them with the corresponding F key.
-Numeric: It doesn't display the keywords list on the LCD, but allows the operator to enter directly the keyword ID using the F keys.
+Values The following values are possible: List: It will display the keywords by groups of 8 on the LCD of the Remote Panel and the operator can select them with the corresponding F_key.
+Numeric: It doesn't display the keywords list on the LCD, but allows the operator to enter directly the keyword ID using the F_keys.
 The Numeric mode is faster when the operator knows the position of the keywords inside the keywords file, either from memory, using the VGA keyword screens, or using a print of the keywords list.
 Default Values List